raydelvecchio/vdb-benchmark/README.md

 * retrieve One: given a query, time to retrieve the top result when there is only *one* entry in the database
 * retrieve Many: given a query, time to retrieve the top results when there is an entire corpus of entries in the database

-All entries used to retrieve and ingest found in [constants.py](./constants.py).
+All entries, short and long, used to retrieve and ingest found in [constants.py](./constants.py).
+Short entry is used in ingest/retrieve one and consists of one small snippet of text.
+Long entry is used in ingest/retrieve many and consists of a corpus of ~2,900 words of legal philosophy text.

 # Comparisons
 We compare many different vector *databases*.
 A vector database is a wrapper around a vector index.
 We are *not* benchmarking vector indexes, as the